-As a special note, if latent class models are to be used to ascribe estimates of DSe and DSP and include multiple laboratories in the design, it is possible to incorporate an assessment of reproducibility into the assessment.
-As stated above, statistical advice should be sought in this respect.
+As a special note, if latent class models are to be used to ascribe estimates of DSe and DSp and include multiple laboratories in the design, it is possible to incorporate an assessment of reproducibility into the assessment.
+Bayesian analysis of latent class models are complex and require adherence to critical assumptions.
+Statistical assistance should be sought to help guide the analysis and describe the sampling from the target population(s), the characteristics of other tests included in the analysis, the appropriate choice of model and the estimation methods (based on peer-reviewed literature).
+See chapter 2.2.5 for details and Cheung et al., 2021.